Alkesh6/InstagramReels_player/README.md

 This application can play a list of videos just like Instagram Reels

 ## References
-The Video Reference were taken from - `https://pixabay.com/api/docs/`
+The Reference videos for the project were taken from - `https://pixabay.com/api/docs/`